armory/docs/content/en/continuous-deployment/spinnaker-user-guides/kuberntes-guides/kubernetes-deployments.md

 ---
 title: Deploy a Docker Image to Kubernetes
 linkTitle: Deploy a Docker Image
+description: >
+  Learn how to use Spinnaker's Kubernetes V2 provider to deploy your Docker image.
 aliases:
   - /spinnaker-user-guides/kubernetes-deployments/
-description: >
-  Learn how to use Spinnaker's Kubernetes V2 provider to deploy your Docker image.
 ---

-## Kubernetes Deployments
+## Kubernetes deployments
 Spinnaker delegates the deployment of containers to Kubernetes.
 Kubernetes then proceeds with a rolling update deployment which is effectively a rolling blue/green deployment.
 Pods are created in batches and when a pod is deemed [healthy](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) it starts receiving traffic.